 Geographically and climate-wise, you would have a hard time finding two places so different and still located on the same small island.
 To my 13 (or 12?, can't remember) year-old self the "newness" of it all was as vivid as any experience I've had since of visiting other countries far removed from my own.
 Constanza is truly a marvel of geographical oddities.

 Located in one of the highest valleys of the Central Mountain Range, Constanza is one of the coldest points in the Caribbean (the coldest spots are the mountains surrounding it) and the coldest city in the Caribbean.
 Go for a visit in the depths of winter and your senses will fool you into thinking you are in a faraway place: Pine trees, cold winds, morning frost, and crisp, thin air.
 And seasons!
 In the Caribbean!

 Constanza is located at a height of 1220 meters (4000 ft) in the middle of the Cordillera Central (Central Range).
 Average temperatures during the year range between 41 °F (5 °C) and 68 °F (20 °C).
 The valley is 8 km long and 4 km wide.

 Now, if you are, say, a Minnesotan, or a Norwegian, you won't be impressed with these "winters", but remember, we are smack in the middle of the Caribbean sea, where most people do not expect near-freezing temperatures.
 At least not outside of a beer freezer.

-Due to this climate, and a very fertile soil, Constanza is one of the country’s breadbaskets.
-More importantly, it supplies the country with crops that are not normally grown in the tropics, but survive perfectly well there.
-From Constanza we get berries, potatoes, apples, peaches and many varieties of flowers, which greatly reduces the need for importation.
+Due to this climate, and very fertile soil, Constanza is one of the country's breadbaskets.
+More importantly, it supplies the country with crops that are not normally grown in the tropics but survive perfectly well there.
+From Constanza, we get berries, potatoes, apples, peaches and many varieties of flowers, which greatly reduces the need for importation.